Home> boat ramp upgrades> > werribee south

 • Create an additional entry lane from Beach Road and an additional (3 total) waiting lanes to increase capacity and reduce queuing back to Beach Rd

-Now the concept has been finalised, Better Boating Victoria will move to the next stage which includes obtaining approvals and converting the concept design into tender and construction ready plans.
+Now that the planning permit has been submitted, Better Boating Victoria will move to the next stage in detailed design incorporating feedback on the planning permit and ultimately convert into construction ready plans.

 Our Current Ramp Upgrades